From minimal-length quantum theory to modified gravity: Introduction

-In the absence of a complete and experimentally confirmed theory of quantum gravity, one viable strategy is to rely on phenomenological approaches that can bridge quantum mechanical modifications with semi-classical gravitational dynamics.
-In this perspective, models such as the GUP provide a useful parametrization of quantum gravitational effects at low energies, suggesting how Planck-scale features might imprint themselves in observable regimes.
+In the absence of a complete and experimentally confirmed theory of quantum gravity, a practical strategy is to adopt phenomenological approaches that can bridge quantum modifications with semi-classical gravitational dynamics.
+In this view, models such as the GUP provide a useful parametrization of quantum gravitational effects at low energies, suggesting how Planck-scale features might imprint themselves in observable regimes.

-Several studies have investigated how GUP-induced corrections affect black hole (BH) physics \cite{Scardigli:1999jh,Buoninfante:2019fwr,Adler:2001vs,Medved:2004yu,Custodio:2003jp}, with particular focus on the entropy–area relation \cite{Majumder:2011wl,Bosso:2023fnb,Buoninfante:2020guu,Tawfik:2015kga}.
-Such corrections typically involve logarithmic and inverse-area terms, which are likewise predicted by higher-curvature gravity theories.
-This formal resemblance suggests a deeper structural connection between the two frameworks and motivates a more systematic investigation of their correspondence.
-Despite these advances, a general methodology for reconstructing effective gravitational Lagrangians from arbitrary GUP deformations remains lacking.
-Most existing analyses, in fact, focus on particular GUP forms and a limited class of gravitational models \cite{Hammad:2015dka}, often without providing a unified procedure that connects the deformation function to curvature corrections at the action level.
+Several studies have investigated how GUP affects black hole (BH) physics \cite{Scardigli:1999jh,Buoninfante:2019fwr,Adler:2001vs,Medved:2004yu,Custodio:2003jp,Ong:2025ent}, with particular focus on the entropy-area relation \cite{Majumder:2011wl,DAgostino:2019wko,Bosso:2023fnb,Buoninfante:2020guu,Tawfik:2015kga,Chagoya:2024tqv}.
+Such corrections typically involve logarithmic and inverse-area terms, which are also predicted by higher-curvature gravity theories.
+This formal resemblance suggests a deeper structural connection between the two frameworks and motivates a systematic investigation of their correspondence.
+Despite these advances, a general methodology for reconstructing effective gravitational Lagrangians from arbitrary GUP deformations is still lacking.